 - Grade Point Average (Qualitative) standard

-Students must maintain a 2.0 or higher cumulative GPA (When repeating a course, the first course taken and courses in which students receive W (withdrawal) or I (incomplete) are not included in the GPA calculation.)
+Students must maintain a 2.0 or higher cumulative GPA (When repeating a course, all courses taken are included in the GPA calculation except when students receive W (withdrawal) or I (incomplete).
 To estimate your GPA, use the GPA Calculator.

 - Completion Rate (Quantitative) standard

 Students must earn credit for at least 67 percent of the cumulative credit hours enrolled (Completion rate is calculated by dividing credit hours successfully completed by credit hours attempted at Moraine Valley.
-For repeated courses, the first course taken is not added into hours completed.
 Successfully completed courses are courses where a student earns a grade of A, B, C, or D; grades of I, W or F are not considered successful completion.)To estimate your Completion Rate, use the Completion Rate Calculator.

 - Maximum Time Frame standard